Title IX: Icons warn of complacency amid law's success - NewsBreak

 Title IX: Icons warn of complacency amid law's success

-Some of the giants of women’s basketball say if not for Title IX, doors would not have been open for them to blaze trails to Hall of Fame careers on and off the court, but sound complacency alarms when it comes to the future of the law.
+KNOXVILLE, Tenn.
+(AP) — Some of the giants of women’s basketball say if not for Title IX , doors would not have been open for them to blaze trails to Hall of Fame careers on and off the court, but sound complacency alarms when it comes to the future of the law.

 Coach Marsha Sharp takes it a step farther when talking about the significance of Title IX.